amanshenoy/path-tracer/readme.md

 The project uses libraries for reading and writing images ([stb_image](https://github.com/nothings/stb) and [FreeImage](https://freeimage.sourceforge.io/)) and for convenience.
 [GLM](https://github.com/g-truc/glm) was used for mathematical data types (vectors, matrices, etc.) and operations, but can easily be replaced by a few structs.
 [ImageMagick](https://github.com/ImageMagick/ImageMagick) is also required for commands in the `denoise` shell script.

-This project takes a lot from [this](https://www.edx.org/course/computer-graphics-2) course and the repository and code largely takes its structure and features from [this](https://raytracing.github.io/) book series.
+This project takes a lot from Ravi Ramamoorthi's course - [An intro to graphics](https://www.edx.org/course/computer-graphics-2); and the repository and code largely takes its structure and features from [Peter Shirley's book series](https://raytracing.github.io/).